Pruning Fig Trees | How Much to Prune & How to Keep Them Small

 If your goal is basic maintenance, keep pruning to a minimum.
 Remove only dead, damaged, or diseased branches, as well as any that are crossing or rubbing against each other.
 This helps improve airflow, reduces the risk of pests like borers and scale, and ensures the tree remains healthy.

 Older trees that have become overgrown or unproductive may benefit from more aggressive pruning.
-In such cases, you can remove up to 50% to 100% of the tree’s growth, focusing on removing old, unproductive wood and encouraging fresh, vigorous shoots.
-Even with severe pruning, an old tree should produce new healthy growth from below the soil.
-However, this can be done gradually over two to three years to avoid overwhelming the tree.
+In such cases, you can remove up to 50% to 100% of the tree’s growth, focusing on removing old, unproductive wood and encouraging the tree to produce fresh, vigorous shoots.

 How Much to Prune Young Trees:

-Once your tree’s form is established and growth or fruiting slows, consider root pruning.
-Trim lateral branches by cutting off their tips or removing about 33% of the new growth each year.
+Once your tree’s form is established and growth or fruiting slows, consider root pruning to revitalize your fig tree.
+You can also trim lateral branches by cutting off their tips or removing about 33% of the new growth each year.
+This will keep a fig tree growing in pots in good annual production.

 Pruning your fig tree properly is essential for promoting healthy growth and abundant fruit production.
 Here’s what to do: